Mulvane Wildcats are building off last season’s success

 MULVANE, Kan.
 (KSNW) — The Mulvane Wildcats are fresh off a trip to the quarterfinals of the KSHSAA 4A Class playoffs a season ago.

-Head Coach Daniel Myears explained what it’ll take to get back to that level.
+Head coach Daniel Myears explained what it will take to get back to that level.

 That playoff loss was a heartbreaker, to say the least.
 The Wildcats lost to Buhler by a final score of 7-0.